 Expertise: Violence against women and children; women and children’s rights; women’s empowerment; human rights; aftercare; resilience; survivor voice; advocate for survivor rights, dignity and perspectives; community development; community organization; social development

-Experience: Vanessa served as an Aftercare Fellow with International Justice Mission, and she has experience consulting on survivor-centered tools and resources (read: Measuring Survivor Restoration With the Assessment of Survivor Outcomes Tool)
+Experience: Vanessa served as an Aftercare Fellow with International Justice Mission in 2018, and she has experience consulting on survivor-centered tools and resources (read: Measuring Survivor Restoration With the Assessment of Survivor Outcomes Tool)

 -